About Patrick M. Gallivan

 - Transportation Member

-Elected on a platform of reforming Albany and revitalizing the Western New York Economy, Senator Gallivan has focused on fiscal responsibility, economic development, strengthening the state’s vital agriculture industry, restoring honesty to government, and advocating on behalf of taxpayers, sportsmen, and small businesses.
+Elected on a platform of ensuring the public trust and revitalizing the Western New York economy, Senator Gallivan has focused on fiscal responsibility, public safety, economic development, and properly representing taxpayers, sportsmen, and small businesses.

 He played a central role in landmark accomplishments, including: